utxorpc/haskell-sdk/client/README.md

 ## How to Use

 Use the SDK through one of the factory functions in `Utxorpc.Client`.
-1. `simpleUtxorpcService` -- connect to a service using the bare minimum required information.
+1. `simpleUtxorpcClient` -- connect to a service using the bare minimum required information.
     1. See `/quick-start/Main.hs`.
-1. `utxorpcService` -- connect to a service using the provided `ServiceInfo`.
+1. `utxorpcClient` -- connect to a service using the provided `UtxorpcInfo`.
     1. See `/example/Main.hs`
 1. `utxorpcServiceWith` -- for fine grained control, provide a `GrpcClientConfig` (from `http2-client-grpc`)